 Executive Summary

 Founded over 35 years ago, the Brain Injury Association of Virginia is the primary source of information and support for individuals, families, and professionals whose lives have been impacted by brain injury.
-Standing on the pillars of education, outreach, awareness, and advocacy, BIAV serves people across the state of Virginia thanks to government and private funding, a strong team and board, and volunteers.
+Standing on the pillars of education, outreach, support, awareness, and advocacy, BIAV serves people across the state of Virginia thanks to government and private funding, a strong team and board, and volunteers.
 This plan focuses on the funding support of the organization mission.

-The Brain Injury Association of Virginia relies on a wide range of funding streams, which fall into the categories of unrestricted and restricted.
-While this plan is expected to change some as new opportunities and priorities present themselves, it will act as a guide on how to reach funding goals.
+The Brain Injury Association of Virginia relies on a wide range of unrestricted and restricted funding .
+While this plan will evolve as new opportunities and priorities present themselves, it will act as a guide to reach funding goals.
 Furthermore, this plan will outline new strategies to reach increased goals of each piece of the current organization funding structure.
-With the help of a newly refined internal database (Salelsforce), the development strategies outlined below will be led by the Executive Director and Community Engagement Specialist.
+With the help of a newly refined internal database (Salesforce), the development strategies outlined below will be led by the Executive Director and Community Engagement Specialist.
 However, each BIAV team member will assist in reaching the goals outlined, depending on which area of focus the funding item falls under.

 Funding Structure